By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Passive-Aggressive Personality is another one of those things that may be hard to define but you know it when we see it.
 The Passive-Aggressive Person (PA) doesn’t say much, but they sabotage everyone else.
-They can be especially annoying if you are confined with one in close quarters, at home or work.
-PA’s are responsible for a lot of organizations failure to meet goals.
+They can be especially annoying if you are confined with one in close quarters, at home, or at work.
+PA’s are responsible for a lot of organization’s failure to meet goals.
 They create a lot of family pain.

 PA people are known for their hostility, unexpressed hostility which leaks out by getting even with others through “not doing.”
 They are frequently late and forgetful, resulting in not getting things done that they were expected to do.
 When you look back at the record you may find they never said they would do it, they just didn’t say no when you asked them.

 This failure to express themselves, particularly about emotions results in a lot of misunderstandings.
 When confronted with the discrepancy between what everyone else thought they would do and what they, in fact, did not do, the PA is likely to deny they ever agreed to do that, assert they forgot, or all too often give the confronter the “cold shoulder” and say nothing.